On the partial uniform ellipticity and complete conformal metrics with prescribed curvature functions on manifolds with boundary: Abstract

 \section{Abstract}

-We consider the problem of finding complete conformal metrics with prescribed curvature functions of Einstein tensor and more general modified Schouten tensors on manifolds with boundary.
-The asymptotic behavior of complete conformal metrics near boundary is also formulated.
-Our method is based on partial uniform ellipticity.
-Finally, we further discuss Hessian and Weingarten equations by confirming a key assumption.
+We consider the problem of finding complete conformal metrics with prescribed curvature functions of the Einstein tensor and of more general modified Schouten tensors.
+To achieve this, we reveal an algebraic structure of a wide class of fully nonlinear equations.
+Our method is appropriate and delicate as shown by a topological obstruction.
+Finally, we discuss Hessian equations and Weingarten equations by confirming a key assumption.